damienharrison/damienharrison.github.io/about.md

 ## Unveiling the Tech Journey

-With over a decade of experience in the dynamic world of IT, I've worn many hats and dived deep into the intricacies of technology.
-From software development to project management, I've honed my skills to navigate the ever-evolving tech landscape.
+With over two decades of experience in the dynamic world of IT, I've worn many hats and dived deep into the intricacies of technology.
+From software development, to project management, to Operations management I've honed my skills to navigate the ever-evolving tech landscape.

 ## Tech Alchemist with a Purpose